mostafanada/Graduation-project/README.md

-# createachannel
+# About the app

-Ears of Deaf app.
+My graduation project, "Ears of Deaf", and ended up with A+ 💯.

 It is a mobile application developed using Flutter that aims to assist the deaf by using real-time audio streaming, and AI model.

 It detects and classifies dangerous sounds in the environment surrounding a deaf person to help prevent them from being in danger in their daily lives.
 The app delivers notifications via mobile vibrations.